Caleb Love: Sophomore

 In head coach Hubert Davis' first season in charge after the retirement of Williams, Love was a key piece of a starting lineup that became known as the "Iron Five."
 The lineup included himself, R. J. Davis, Leaky Black, Oklahoma transfer Brady Manek, and Armando Bacot.
 In what began as an up-and-down season for both Love and the rest of the team, the "Iron Five" became crucial to the team's success down the stretch in their run to the National Championship game.
 In total on the season, Love set career highs in three point field goal percentage, games played, and starts, starting all but one of the 39 games played that season.
 He averaged 15.9 points, 3.4 rebounds, and 3.6 assists per game on the season, averaging 37.1% from the floor and 36% from beyond the three-point line.

-In the 2022 NCAA tournament, Love scored 27 of his career-high 30 points in the second half of a 73–66 win over fourth-seeded UCLA in the Sweet Sixteen.
+In the 2022 NCAA tournament, Love scored 27 of his then career-high 30 points in the second half of a 73–66 win over fourth-seeded UCLA in the Sweet Sixteen.
 In the following Final Four matchup with the Duke Blue Devils, Love scored 28 points, including a late three-point shot seen as pivotal in the Tar Heels' 81–77 victory.
-In the Finals, he rolled his ankle, and was shooting poorly, but still had a chance to tie the game despite Kansas coming back in the second half.
-He missed a closely guarded step-back three-pointer, and UNC lost the title.
+In the Finals, he rolled his ankle and was shooting poorly, but still had a chance to tie the game despite Kansas coming back in the second half.
+He air-balled a closely guarded step-back three-pointer, and UNC lost the title.
 He finished the game with 13 points on 5-of-24 shooting.

 Junior

-After the late-season success of the season prior, Love, Black, R.J.
-Davis, and Bacot all decided to return for the 2022-23 season.
+After the late-season success of the prior season, Love, Black, Davis, and Bacot all decided to return for the 2022–23 season.
 Despite a pre-season No.1 ranking and massive expectations, the season went awry quickly for Love and his teammates.
-Still, Love was a key piece of the starting lineup, and started 32 of the 33 games the team played (his lone appearance off the bench came on UNC's senior night, where tradition dictates that the starting lineup consist of all seniors on the team).
-The Tar Heels stumbled to a 20–13 record in Hubert Davis' second season.
+Still, Love was a key piece of the starting lineup and started 32 of the 33 games the team played (his lone appearance off the bench came on UNC's senior night, where tradition dictates that the starting lineup consists of all seniors on the team).
+The Tar Heels stumbled to a 20–13 record in Hubert Davis's second season.
 Love, despite shooting worse from the foul line and three-point line in his junior season, set new career highs in overall field-goal percentage (37.8%), points per game (16.7), and rebounds per game (3.7).

+Following the season, Love entered the transfer portal, announcing his intentions to play elsewhere in his senior year.